movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 - Get all Transaction batches from the connected FullNode
 - Create new blcoks from the Transaction batch and order the transactions in the batch
-- Send Created Block to Celestia Network as well as to the Full Node
 - Persist block data and provide that data for future requests
+- Send Created Block digest to Celestia Network
+- And in parallele send the Block to all connected the Full Node

 ## Fees